mesonbuild/meson/docs/markdown/Machine-files.md

 one or the other see the [cross compilation](Cross-compilation.md) and [native environments](Native-environments.md).

+*Changed in 0.56.0* Keys within sections are now case sensitive.
+This is *required to make project options work correctly.

 ## Data Types

 There are four basic data types in a machine file: